What do I need to change when I load balance Integrify?

 Some OnPremise installations of Integrify may require the installation to be behind a load balancer for either redundant availability or performance purposes.
 If this applies to you, there are only a few things that need to happen to make your load balancing successful.
 Here is an overview.

-- The attachments, reports, and temp folders from the service directory must be relocated to a shared location accessible by all nodes.
-You will need to reconfigure the\integrify\app\settings\settings.config and\integrify\app\webserver\server-config.json files to point to the proper locations of these directories.
+- The attachments, reports, and temp folders from the app\service directory in addition to the licenses folder in the root Integrify folder must be relocated to a shared location accessible by all nodes.
+You will need to reconfigure the\integrify\app\settings\settings.config and \integrify\app\webserver\server-config.json files to point to the proper locations of these directories.
 You can use the OnPremise Manager to make these changes.
+In addition, you will want to change C:\Program Files(x86)\Integrify\OnPremise Manager\installer-config-Integrify.json to reflect the changes.
 These files support the UNC naming convention, so you can use any file share or NAS as your storage for these directories.
-Keep in mind that you may need to change the account that the IIS application pools and Integrify windows services run as to ensure proper permissions to the shared resource.
+Keep in mind that you may need to change the account that the IIS application pools and Integrify windows services run to ensure proper permissions to the shared resource.
+If you do change the application pool account, make sure you also give that account full permissions to Integrify directory locally.

 - Integrify has a built-in mechanism that you can use in your load balancer configuration to maintain application availability.
 Using <your url>/healthcheck as the node-up check will ensure that you are only attempting to hit nodes that are alive and well.